Liberia: Demographics

 As of the 2017 national census, Liberia was home to 4,694,608 people.
-Of those, 1,118,241 lived in Montserrado County, the most populous county in the country and home to the capital of Monrovia.
+Of those, 1,118,241 lived in Montserrado County, the most populous county in the country and location of the capital Monrovia.
 The Greater Monrovia District has 970,824 residents.
 Nimba County is the next most populous county, with 462,026 residents.
 As revealed in the 2008 census, Monrovia is more than four times more populous than all the county capitals combined.

 Prior to the 2008 census, the last census had been taken in 1984 and listed the country's population as 2,101,628.
 The population of Liberia was 1,016,443 in 1962 and increased to 1,503,368 in 1974.
 As of 2006, Liberia had the highest population growth rate in the world (4.50% per annum).
 In 2010 some 43.5% of Liberians were below the age of 15.

 Ethnic groups

 The population includes 16 indigenous ethnic groups and various foreign minorities.
 Indigenous peoples comprise about 95 percent of the population.
-The 16 officially recognized ethnic groups include the Kpelle, Bassa, Mano, Gio or Dan, Kru, Grebo, Krahn, Vai, Gola, Mandingo or Mandinka, Mende, Kissi, Gbandi, Loma, Dei or Dewoin, Belleh, and Americo-Liberians or Congo people (so named because many immigrants including those freed from slave ships arrived from ports at the mouth of the Congo River).
+The 16 officially recognized ethnic groups include the Kpelle, Bassa, Mano, Gio or Dan, Kru, Grebo, Krahn, Vai, Gola, Mandingo or Mandinka, Mende, Kissi, Gbandi, Loma, Dei or Dewoin, and Belleh.
+The Americo-Liberians, or Congo people, are a historical community in Liberia.

 The Kpelle comprise more than 20% of the population and are the largest ethnic group in Liberia, residing mostly in Bong County and adjacent areas in central Liberia.
 Americo-Liberians, who are descendants of African American and West Indian, mostly Barbadian (Bajan) settlers, make up 2.5%.
 Congo people, descendants of repatriated Congo and Afro-Caribbean slaves who arrived in 1825, make up an estimated 2.5%.
 These latter two groups established political control in the 19th century which they kept well into the 20th century.

 The Liberian constitution exercises jus sanguinis, which means it usually restricts its citizenship to "Negroes or persons of Negro descent."
 That being said, numerous immigrants have come as merchants and become a major part of the business community, including Lebanese, Indians, and other West African nationals.
-There is a high percentage of interracial marriage between ethnic Liberians and the Lebanese, resulting in a significant mixed-race population especially in and around Monrovia.
+There is a high prevalence of interracial marriage between ethnic Liberians and the Lebanese, resulting in a significant mixed-race population especially in and around Monrovia.
 A small minority of Liberians who are White Africans of European descent reside in the country.

 Languages

 English is the official language and serves as the lingua franca of Liberia.
-As of 2022, 27 indigenous languages are spoken in Liberia, but each is a first language for only a small percentage of the population.
+27 indigenous languages are spoken in Liberia, but each is a first language for only a small percentage of the population.
 Liberians also speak a variety of creolized dialects collectively known as Liberian English.

-Largest cities
+The native Niger–Congo languages can be grouped in four language families: Mande, Kru, Mel, and the divergent language Grebo.
+Kpelle-speaking people are the largest single linguistic group.